How to Find the Best WiFi Channel

 Users sometimes believe that the best WiFi channel is the one that’s used the least, which is why they end up picking an overlapping channel and cause more harm than good.
 To really find the best channel for WiFi, you need a WiFi channel analyzer or scanner and a little bit of know-how.

 In public spaces, apartment buildings, offices, and other densely populated areas, it’s very common for multiple WiFi routers to broadcast simultaneously on a single non-overlapping channel.
-In such situations, your best option is to use a WiFi channel scanner or analyzer and find the least crowded non-overlapping channel.
+This leads to interference, reduced speeds, and connection instability.

 RSSI is indicated in negative numbers, and the closer it is to zero the better because zero means that no signal strength has been lost during transmission.
 For example, an RSSI of -50 is better than an RSSI of -60.
 With noise, you want to get as far away from zero as possible, so -90 is better than -80.